wp-plugins/woocommerce-multilingual/readme.txt

 3. Multiple currencies

 == Changelog ==

+= 3.6 =
+* Added the ability to edit the slugs of the translated products in the products editor
+* Added the option to show only products with custom prices on the front end
+* Performance improvements: fewer db queries, caching.
+Up to 40% faster on large sites.
+* Support for the 'lang' parameter in WooCommerce REST API calls
+* Option to hide the default currency selector on the product page
+* Bug fix: Fixed a design issue on the 'connect with translation' pop-up on products.
+* Bug fix: Accessing the source content in the WooCommerce Multilingual product translation content editor was not possible sometimes.
+* Bug fix: 'Invisible' products were showing as links in the cart instead of just names.
+* Bug fix: The cart_widget.js code was always loaded.
+* Bug fix: Screen Options & Check All not working on WooCommerce Orders page
+* Bug fix: Sometimes the IPN Url sent to Paypal was wrong causing a 404 error after the payment was complete
+* Bug fix: Translated endpoint pages were sometimes returning 404
+* Bug fix: When using a default language different than English, the product permalink base was not in English.

 = 3.5.5 =
 * Bug fixed: Custom attributes were disappearing after updating a product in the WooCommerce native product editor